casallas/artR/README.md

 Differences with ARTool
 -----------------------

-ARTool and artR give very similar results, in terms of number of columns and values.
+ARTool and artR give very similar results in terms of number of columns and values.
 One minor difference is the name of the columns:

 Columns |ARTool                |artR